Please note: All Presenters are required to pay at least one-day registration fee – Contact NZPsS National Office for more information if required.

 Information for Conference Presenters

 Oral Presentation Sessions: All individual submissions will be allocated to a stream depending upon the topic specified in the abstract.
-Each stream will be allocated a session chair who will introduce each presenter.
 Presenters then speak for 20 minutes (excluding Psychology Snippets, see the guidelines), inclusive of time for questions.

 Student subscribers who choose the Psychology Snipets presentation style are eligible for Best Student Oral Presentation.